fkrein1/fkrein1/README.md

 <h2>Hi, folks 👋</h2>
-My name is Felipe Krein Rocha and I'm a React Front End Developer.
+My name is Felipe Krein Rocha and I'm a Full Stack Engineer (Typescript, Node, React).
 <br />
 <br />
 You can reach me at <strong>felipekrein@gmail.com</strong> or add me on